Shadows-of-Fire/Apotheosis/schema/affix/effect/MultiAttrAffix.md

             }
         }
     ],
-    "desc": string,                       // [Mandatory] || The description format string with %s placeholders for each modifier
+    "desc": string,                       // [Mandatory] || A language key for the description. %s placeholders are replaced with each modifier.
     "categories": [                       // [Mandatory] || The item categories this affix can be applied to LootCategory
     ]